nfdi4plants/nfdi4plants.github.io/src/content/subpage/rdm-as-a-service.md

   textPosition: top
 ---

 DataPLANT offers a comprehensive suite of research data management (RDM) services tailored to the plant science community.
 Key services include the **PLANTdataHUB**, a collaborative platform for managing research data, and tools for managing **Active Research Contexts (ARCs)**, such as ARCcommander and ARCitect. **Data Stewards** provide personalized support, offering training and consultancy to ensure best practices in RDM.
 Additionally, DataPLANT integrates **ontology modeling**, metadata validation, and interoperability tools, ensuring that research data is FAIR-compliant and compatible with various repositories.
 Regular **training and workshops** further support the community in effective data management and collaboration.

+Read more below 👇